 “I am telling you what to do.
 You are not here to think, you are here to do as I tell you!”

 Now, let’s fast forward a few years.
 Picture this.
-The blue collar staff, e.g. electricians, cleaners, secretaries, security and others had problems with the management of the same hospital.
+The blue-collar staff, e.g. electricians, cleaners, secretaries, security, and others had problems with the management of the same hospital.
 To intervene, I was invited to give a series of workshops.
 The situation was serious enough and the union had stepped in.
 The tension in the room was obvious before I even opened my mouth to say hello.
 So, instead of ignoring the tension in the air and pretending as if it did not exist, immediately I brought it up.
 Resentful and angry voices united and they shouted: “Dr. Aznavour the only reason we the workers agreed to come here today to listen to you, is because you always treated us with respect over the years.
-So in return you earned our respect.
-Otherwise no management from their comfortable and air-conditioned offices could order us here.”
-These workers also reminded me about the event years ago where the psychologist scolded the young temporary secretary.
+So in return, you earned our respect.
+Otherwise, no management from their comfortable and air-conditioned offices could order us here.”
+These workers also reminded me of the event years ago where the psychologist scolded the young temporary secretary.
 This psychologist damaged his image through the hospital with one single event.

-When invited to moderate negotiations or troubleshooting in a company I see that team members who lose control when angry, come out defeated at the end.
+When invited to moderate negotiations or troubleshooting in a company I see that team member who loses control when angry, come out defeated in the end.
 Understanding this has taught me a lot.
 Surely, you know people like this around you.

 Prevention is easier than intervention.
 That is why I prefer to be invited by the business sector early on to prevent problems from mushrooming.